github662/dunhuang/README.md

 ```

 ## Datasets
-- ```Paris StreetView```: It contains buildings of Paris of natural digital images.
-14900 training images and 100 testing images.
-[Paris](https://github.com/pathak22/context-encoder)
-- ```CelebA-HQ```: It contains celebrity face images.
-30000 images.
-[CelebA-HQ](https://github.com/switchablenorms/CelebAMask-HQ)
-- ```Places365-Standard```: It is the major part of the places2 dataset and was released by MIT.
-It has over 1.8 million training images and about 32K test images from 365 scene categories.
-We selected 1,000 pictures from the test set randomly to test the model.

 ## Train
-- Train the model.
-Input images and masks resolution are 256*256.
-We produce random irregular mask to corrupt images for training stage.
+- Train the model using input images and masks with a resolution of 256×256.
+During the training phase, randomly generated irregular masks are applied to artificially corrupt the images, simulating missing regions for the inpainting task.
 ```
-python train.py --name paris --checkpoints_dir ./checkpoints/checkpoint_paris --img_file /home/hwl/hwl/datasets/paris/paris_train_original/ --niter 261000 --batchSize 4 --lr 1e-4 --gpu_ids 0 --no_augment --no_flip --no_rotation
+python train.py --name dunhuang --checkpoints_dir ./checkpoints/checkpoint_dunhuang --img_file /home/hwl/hwl/datasets/paris/paris_train_original/ --niter 261000 --batchSize 4 --lr 1e-4 --gpu_ids 1 --no_augment --no_flip --no_rotation
 ```
 - Set ```--mask_type``` in options/base_options.py to test various masks. ```--mask_file``` path is needed for **2 and 4 . random irregular mask**.
 - ```--lr``` is learn rate, train scratch is 1e-4, finetune is 1e-5.